nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **Attributes**:
   - `formatter`: `DateTimeFormatter` — Defines a date format for parsing.

+<ins>Implementation Details</ins>

+**InputParser**
+- This method takes a raw input string, parses it, and returns a HashMap where keys represent the command and argument names, and values represent the argument contents.
+-

 <ins>Methods</ins>

 - **InputParser.parseCommands(String input)**: Breaks down commands and arguments.